JUND FILASTIN - UMAYYAD CALIPHATE

 7-8 TH CENTURY PEACE & COEXISTENCE

-The Muslim conquest in the 7th and 8th centuries did not introduce direct persecution of different religious groups.
+The new rulers of this region did not introduce direct persecution of different religious groups.
 However, Muslim apostasy was curbed by threat of death, and many nominal Christians began to gradually defect to Islam to avoid discrimination and heavy taxation.
 This type of oppression eventually stopped the growth of other religious communities.
 Important to mention is that many ancient synagogues in the Golan area were still in use in the 7th and 8th century (until the great earthquake of 749 AD).
 The beautiful synagogues of Katzrin and Hammat Gader are a testimony from this period.
 Not only in the Galilee houses of worship were in use.
 In Jerusalem the Karaite synagogue, the Rav Getz synagogue near the Western Wall and the synagogue of Susya in the south were in use during the early Arab period.
 So there also seems to be periods of relative peaceful coexistence at least in parts of Israel during the Umayyad period.
 See also the this link related to Umayyad coins found in Israel.

 Coexistence was not only between Jews and Arabs.
 The recent finding of inscription on the 7th century shipwreck of Ma'agan Michael had a mixed crew of both Muslim and Christian sailors.
 Archaeologist Deborah Cvikel stated “One of the biggest takeaways from this shipwreck is that, in the past as in the present, normal people are more connected and united in working together than the history books would have you believe, based on geopolitical narratives of wars and battles,”